Use Advanced search for multiple words and phrases

 http://www.agromisa.org/

-ECHO -- Educational Concerns for Hunger Organization -- is a non-profit organization dedicated to the fight against world hunger.
+ECHO -- Educational Concerns for Hunger Organization -- A non-profit organization dedicated to the fight against world hunger.
 Focus on subsistence tropical agriculture, but for small farmers everywhere, or anyone with a garden.
-Technical notes -- broad topics and specific crops, from beehives in the tropics to organic neem pest control.
-ECHO Development Notes (EDN) is a technical networking bulletin on tropical agriculture, techniques, plants, resources, to improve food production in the tropics.
-Full text free online.
-ECHO seed bank of tropical food, fuel, and soil-improving plants -- supplies seed of useful plants in small trial packets for experimentation in the field, seed catalog of unusual garden vegetables for sale (North America).
+ECHO Technical Notes cover a broad range of topics, from beehives in the tropics to organic neem pest control.
+ECHO Development Notes (EDN) focus on tropical agriculture, techniques, plants, resources, to improve food production in the tropics.
+Also ECHO Appropriate Technology Notes, ECHO Plant Information Sheets, all free online in full text.
+ECHO's seed bank of tropical food, fuel, and soil-improving plants supplies seed of useful plants in small trial packets for experimentation in the field, seed catalog of unusual garden vegetables for sale (North America).
 ECHO Canada is a sister organization founded for and by Canadians.

 http://www.echotech.org/

-ATTRA -- Appropriate Technology Transfer for Rural Areas is the US national sustainable farming information centre operated by the private nonprofit National Center for Appropriate Technology (NCAT).
-Large set of resource links on sustainable farming, US and worldwide, from what-is to how-to.
-On-line guides include Systems Guides, Technical Notes, Resource Lists, Fundamentals of Sustainable Agriculture Series, Agronomy Series, Horticulture Series, Livestock Series, Pest Management Series, Soil and Fertility Series, Marketing & Business Series, Value-Added & Processing Series, Alternative Farming Systems Series, Resource Series, Planting Your Farm's Future Leaflets.
+ATTRA -- Appropriate Technology Transfer for Rural Areas (US) concentrates on sustainable farming information.
+Large set of resource links on sustainable farming, from what-is to how-to, US focus.
+Online publications: Systems Guides, Technical Notes, Resource Lists, Farmer Profiles, Fundamentals of Sustainable Agriculture Series, Agronomy Series, Horticulture Series, Livestock Series, Pest Management Series, Soil and Fertility Series, Marketing & Business Series, Value-Added & Processing Series, Alternative Farming Systems Series, Resource Series, Planting Your Farm's Future Leaflets.
+Publication List:

 http://www.attra.org/publication.html